wochuna/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/CRUD_operations.md

 Book.objects.create(title="1984", author="George Orwell", publication_year=1949)

-Theis creates a book with title 1984 by George Orwell published in 1949
+This creates a book with title 1984 by George Orwell published in 1949

 # Retrieve all books
 from bookshelf.models import Book